Comparisons

 Aseprite is the gold standard.
 Years of refinement give it a deep brush/tool set, tilemap support, scripting, and a workflow pixel artists love.
 If your craft is drawing every pixel by hand, nothing is more capable.

-Spritegen has a complete hand-edit toolset too — pencil, eraser, shapes, fill, eyedropper, selection, a right-click radial tool wheel, layers with per-layer opacity, and animation frames.
+SpriteGen has a complete hand-edit toolset too — pencil, eraser, shapes, fill, eyedropper, selection, a right-click radial tool wheel, layers with per-layer opacity, and animation frames.
 It's very capable, though Aseprite still goes deeper for pure manual work.

 AI generation — the big difference